Phylogenetics: HyPhy Lab

 A Nexus data file containing sequences and a tree is located here: wickett.nex.
-This dataset was assembled by our own Norm Wickett and contains several sequences of bryophytes, including two from a parasitic bryophyte that is non-green and does not photosynthesize.
-Norm's sequences have now been published, so there is no need for secrecy, but the names of the taxa have been nevertheless been obscured (pending permission to reveal them).
-The parasitic ones are clearly labeled, however.
+This dataset was assembled by former UConn EEB graduate student Norm Wickett and contains several sequences of bryophytes, including two from a parasitic bryophyte (the liverwort Aneura mirabilis) that is non-green and does not photosynthesize.
+Today's lab will recreate the type of analysis Norm carried out in his 2008 paper in Journal of Molecular Evolution (67:111-122).

 The sequences are of a gene important for photosynthesis.
 The basic idea behind today's lab is to see if we can detect shifts in the evolution of these sequences at the point where these organisms became non-photosynthetic (thus presumably no longer needing genes like this).

 Although HyPhy can utilize the same standard models found in PAUP*, it also lets you to do some interesting and useful things that PAUP* cannot, such as (1) use codon and secondary structure models, and (2) allow the model of evolution to change across a tree.

 HyPhy is available for Mac and Windows from the HyPhy home page.